 University-wide Honors Curricula

-Honors curricula are designed to meet the needs of highly motivated students with superior abilities.
-Honors courses are of four kinds: regular courses with Honors designated sections; Honors courses offered under various departmental subject areas (for a list of these see below); Honors College courses offered under the HON subject area code; and, regular courses taken as Honors caliber course work by individual students (see below under Honors-Option Course Work).
+Honors curricula are designed to meet the needs of highly motivated students who want to be challenged to reach their full potential.
+Honors courses are of four kinds: regular courses with Honors designated sections; Honors courses offered under various departmental subject areas (for a list of these see below); Honors College courses offered under the HON subject area code; and, regular courses taken as Honors-level course work by individual students (see below under Honors-Option Course Work).

-Many Honors courses fulfill University General Education requirements and there are no maximum credit restrictions on the number of Honors credits applicable towards graduation.
+Many Honors courses fulfill University General Education requirements.
+There are no maximum credit restrictions on the number of Honors credits applicable towards graduation.
 Completion of any Honors course leads to Honors-designated transcript notation for the course.

 Students whose cumulative grade point average (g.p.a.) is at least 3.3, but who are not formally admitted to the Honors College, are eligible to elect Honors courses to enrich their educational experiences.
 Such requests should be directed via e-mail to firstname.lastname@example.org.

-Students who are invited into the Honors College as incoming freshmen are eligible to pursue University Honors as well as Departmental Honors in their major.
-Students who are accepted to the Honors College as current Wayne State University students or as transfer students are invited to graduate with Departmental Honors.
+Students who are invited into the Honors College as incoming first-year students are expected to pursue University Honors, with the option of Departmental Honors in their major as well.
+Students who are accepted to the Honors College as current Wayne State University students or as transfer students are invited to pursue Departmental Honors and/or University Honors.

 To remain in the Honors College, a student normally will be expected to: